Afnisse/webapp-docker/readme.md

 ### SESSION_LIFETIME
 `default: redis` session lifetime

-# How ronin work?
+# How webapp-docker work?
-on the host machine, ronin install `apache2` and use it as a reverse proxy, and a load balancer. it also uses `jq` to cleanly extract values from `docker inspect` command.
+on the host machine, webapp-docker install `apache2` and use it as a reverse proxy, and a load balancer. it also uses `jq` to cleanly extract values from `docker inspect` command.

-`ronin` use 3 official images from hub.docker.com:
+`webapp-docker` use 3 official images from hub.docker.com:
 1. mysql:5.7
 2. redis:4
 3. php:7.0-apache

-Ronin will automatically use your `username` and id, to properly update /etc/passwd of the guest machine, and set the permissions of the website directories and files so you can just move on with your life, with no problem's :)
+webapp-docker will automatically use your `username` and id, to properly update /etc/passwd of the guest machine, and set the permissions of the website directories and files so you can just move on with your life, with no problem's :)